-Not only are PICC programs designed to be relevant, sustainable and affordable, programs are delivered by local people to the local community where possible, helping to create jobs.
+Not only are PICC programs designed to be relevant, sustainable and affordable, programs are delivered to the local community by local people whenever possible, helping to create jobs.

 The PICC model is dynamic, and continues to develop and roll out programs and services aimed at closing the gap for the community of Palm Island.

 SIGN UP NOW.
 Get all of our latest updated by signing up to our newsletter.